Perkins Lane W Retaining Wall Mitigation Project

 Timeline

-Construction (as soon as 2024): We will construct the project and keep the community informed on the latest construction updates, schedule, and expected impacts.
+Construction (as soon as summer 2024): We will construct the project and keep the community informed on the latest construction updates, schedule, and expected impacts.

 Anticipated Construction Impacts